January 02, 2018 3 min read

 Some of the common symptoms include:

 Along with this, postpartum psychosis is another mental condition that develops after childbirth.
-Although, it is rare yet when aroused, it causes hallucination, paranoia and ill thoughts of harming oneself to a mother.
+Although it is rare, when aroused, it causes hallucinations, paranoia, and ill thoughts of harming oneself to a mother.

 Key Factors Related to Postpartum Depression

 Several factors correlate with PPD.
-However, a woman with a depression history and other mental problems are prone to it.
+However, a woman with a depression history and other mental problems is prone to it.

 Here are some factors related to it: